Cretan school

+Flemish engravings were introduced to Greek paintings during the middle part of the 1600s, one of the earliest works was completed by Georgios Markazinis integrating Flemish engravings with the Creto-Venetian style known as The Crucifixion.
+Poulakis' Noah's Ark also emulated engravings.
+The Greek painters living in Crete dropped from 156 between 1527-1630 to 68 between 1631-1700.
+While some painters remained, most of them migrated to the Ionian Islands.
+The last period, from 1700 to 1820, saw 52 Greek painters active in Crete during the Ottoman occupation.
+Some included: Georgios Kastrofylakas, Michael Prevelis and Ioannis Kornaros.
+One of Kornaros notable works includes: Catherine of Alexandria.

 15th century

 There was a substantial demand for Byzantine icons in Europe throughout the Middle Ages and, as a Venetian possession since 1204, Crete had a natural advantage and soon came to dominate the supply.
 A probable early example is the famous icon of the Virgin in Rome known as Our Mother of Perpetual Help, which was certainly well known in Rome by 1499.
 At this date there is little to distinguish Cretan work from other Byzantine icons stylistically, and the quality of work is lower than that associated with Constantinople.

-This period also saw considerable numbers of wall-paintings in local churches and monasteries - altogether some 850 from the 14th and 15th centuries survive in Crete, far more than from earlier or later periods.
+This period also saw considerable numbers of wall-paintings in local churches and monasteries – altogether some 850 from the 14th and 15th centuries survive in Crete, far more than from earlier or later periods.